brown-band/website/pages/constitution.md

 Band members are students who have attended at least four band activities, defined as rehearsals, performances, and any other events as designated by the President.
 Membership entitles individuals the right to vote in all band proceedings.

+#### B1: Probation {#IIB1}

+Band members on probationary status may not perform with the Band or attend official events with the Band (excluding elections).
+They may still vote in al

 ### Section C: Anti-Discrimination Clause {#IIC}

 The Band is committed to fostering an inclusive, anti-discriminatory environment in which all individuals are treated with respect and dignity, regardless of any identities they may hold.
 The Band prohibits harassment and retaliation by its membership and leadership alike.
 The Band encourages its members to voice concerns and commits to engaging in effective and equitable conflict management.